dret/webconcepts/concepts/oauth-client-metadatum/software_version.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-client-metadatum/software_version"
 title:         "OAuth Dynamic Client Registration Metadatum: software_version"
+concept-name:  OAuth Dynamic Client Registration Metadatum
+concept-value: software_version
 description: "A version identifier string for the client software identified by \"software_id\".
 The value of the \"software_version\" SHOULD change on any update to the client software identified by the same \"software_id\"."
 ---